-Effects of Our Certificate of Incorporation and Bylaws and Certain Provisions of Delaware Law

-Our amended and restated certificate of incorporation, our amended and restated bylaws and the DGCL contain provisions (which are summarized in the following paragraphs) that are intended to enhance the likelihood of continuity and stability in the composition of our board of directors.
+Effects of Our Certificate of Incorporation and Bylaws and Certain Provisions of Delaware Law likelihood of continuity and stability in the composition of our board of directors.
 These provisions are intended to avoid costly takeover battles, reduce our vulnerability to a hostile change of control and enhance the ability of our board of directors to maximize stockholder value in connection with any unsolicited offer to acquire us.
 However, these provisions may have the effect of delaying, deterring or preventing a merger or acquisition of our company by means of a tender offer, a proxy contest or other takeover attempt that a stockholder might consider in its best interest, including attempts that might result in a premium over the prevailing market price for the shares of common stock held by stockholders.